senakasjp/prescribe/INVENTORY_SYSTEM_DOCUMENTATION.md

 ## Primary Key Logic

 ### Inventory Item Identification
-**CRITICAL BUSINESS RULE**: The primary key for inventory items is the combination of **Brand/Drug Name + Strength**.
+**CRITICAL BUSINESS RULE**: The primary key for inventory items is the combination of **Brand Name + Strength + Strength Unit + Expiry Date**.

 This means:
-- ✅ **Unique Identification**: Items are uniquely identified by both name AND strength together
+- ✅ **Unique Identification**: Items are uniquely identified by brand name, strength, strength unit, AND expiry date together
-- ✅ **Duplicate Prevention**: No two items can exist with the same name + strength combination
+- ✅ **Duplicate Prevention**: No two items can exist with the same brand + strength + unit + expiry combination
-- ✅ **Search Logic**: All inventory operations must consider both fields as a composite key
+- ✅ **Search Logic**: All inventory operations must consider all four fields as a composite key
 - ✅ **Stock Management**: Quantities are tracked based on this combined identifier
+- ✅ **FIFO Management**: Same drug with different expiry dates are separate inventory items

 **Examples**:
-- "Paracetamol 500mg" and "Paracetamol 1000mg" are different items
+- "Paracetamol 500mg exp.
+2025-12-31" and "Paracetamol 500mg exp.
+2026-06-30" are different items
-- "Aspirin 75mg" and "Aspirin 325mg" are separate inventory entries
+- "Aspirin 75mg exp.
+2025-03-15" and "Aspirin 75mg exp.
+2025-09-15" are separate inventory entries
-- Same brand name with different strengths = separate inventory items
+- Same brand + strength + unit with different expiry dates = separate inventory items

 **Implementation Requirements**:
-- All validation logic must check for duplicates using both fields
+- All validation logic must check for duplicates using all four fields
-- Search functionality must consider both name and strength
+- Search functionality must consider brand name, strength, unit, and expiry date
-- Database queries should use composite key logic
+- Database queries should use composite key logic with all four fields
-- UI displays should prominently show both fields as the unique identifier
+- UI displays should prominently show all four fields as the unique identifier
+- Batch management becomes critical for FIFO operations

 ## Technical Architecture